 However company culture is much more nuanced than that.
 And learning how to build a great company culture takes time and effort.
 But at a high level you want to find common ground with your team and build a culture around shared values in what your organisation is trying to achieve.

 Sure, there also needs to be an element of fun to the process and something for people to relate too.
 But this doesn’t have to be the normal “corporate culture” ping pong table you heard about in the media.
-In fact, I’ve worked in a virtual team setting where we had our own gaming clan.
-Now that won’t suit every team but it was very much in line with the interests of the company and people I was working with at the time.
+In fact, I’ve worked in a virtual team setting where we had our own gaming clan, and on some occasions, we even decided to take part in different types of virtual trivia team building activities in order to create successful relationships between ourselves.
+Whilst we enjoyed it, it may not suit every team but it was very much in line with the interests of the company and people I was working with at the time.

 Motivate, Inspire & Reward